marko-knoebl/slides/src/sections/python-beginner/12-composite-types-en.md

 ## dict

-Dicts (_dictionaries_) are mappings that contain "named" entries with associated values
+Dicts (_dictionaries_) are mappings that contain "named" entries with associated values.

 ```py
 person = {